Mitotic catastrophe: Mechanism to prevent cancer development

-One usage of the term mitotic catastrophe is to describe an oncosuppressive mechanism (i.e. a mechanism to prevent the proliferation of cancerous cells and the develop of tumors) that occurs when cells undergo and detect a defective mitosis has occurred.
+One usage of the term mitotic catastrophe is to describe an oncosuppressive mechanism (i.e. a mechanism to prevent the proliferation of cancerous cells and the development of tumors) that occurs when cells undergo and detect a defective mitosis has occurred.
 This definition of this mechanism has been described by the International Nomenclature Committee on Cell Death.
 Under this definition, cells that undergo mitotic catastrophe either senesce and stop dividing or undergo a regulated form of cell death during mitosis or another form of cell death in the next G1 phase of the cell cycle.
 The function of this mechanism is to prevent cells from accruing genomic instability which can lead to tumorigenesis.

 When the cell undergoes cell death during mitosis this is known as mitotic death.
 This is characterized by high levels of cyclin B1 still present in the cell at the time of cell death indicating the cell never finished mitosis.
 Mitotic catastrophe can also lead to the cell being fated for cell death by apoptosis or necrosis following interphase of the cell cycle.
 However, the timing of cell death can vary from hours after mitosis completes to years later which has been witnessed in human tissues treated with radiotherapy.
 The least common outcome of mitotic catastrophe is senescence in which the cell stops dividing and enters a permanent cell cycle arrest that prevents the cell from proliferating any further.